 \subsection{Complexes}

 In this section we fix a quadratic differential $q$.
-Let $\Gamma$ be a collection of saddle connections of $q$, any two of which are disjoint relative to the zeroes.
+Let $\Gamma$ be a collection of saddle connections of $q$, any two of which are disjoint except possibly at a common zero.
 Let $K$ be the simplicial complex having $\Gamma$ as its set of $1$-simplices and whose $2$-simplices consist of all triangles that have all three edges in $\Gamma$.
 By a \emph{complex} we mean any simplicial complex that arises in this manner.
 We shall also use the same term to mean the closed subset $K$ of the surface given by the union of all simplices; in this case, we call $\Gamma$ a \emph{triangulation} of $K$.
 We shall often leave it to the context to determine which sense of the term is intended.
 For example, ``a saddle connection in $K$" refers to an element of $\Gamma$, whereas ``the interior of $K$" refers to the largest open subset contained in $K$, which may be empty.
 An edge $e$ is in the topological boundary $\partial K$ of $K$ if any neighborhood of an interior point of $e$ intersects the complement of $K$.
-We note that the boundary has empty interior and may not be a complex in its own right.
-For example, if $K$ is simply a triangle, then the boundary are the three edges which is not a complex since the $2$ simplex itelf is not in the boundary.
+We note that the boundary of a complex may fail to satisfy the requirement that a triangle with edges in the complex is also included in the complex, as happens when $K$ is simply a triangle.